 One continuous challenge with CMDB is proving its value.
 What value does the data bring to its users?
 How are the Consumers impacted if the data is bad or missing?

-To answer these questions, I would encourage you to tackle one use case at a time.
-Narrow down the scope until you find the Consumers, Owners and Providers.
+To answer these questions, I encourage you to tackle them one use case at a time.
+First, narrow down the scope until you find the Consumers, Owners, and Providers.
 Then it will be easier to show that maintaining this data in CMDB brings more value than consumes resources.

-For example, “doing business impact analysis for infrastructure changes” can be too vague without further defining what type of infrastructure, what kind of changes and which part of the business does it affect.
+For example, “doing business impact analysis for infrastructure changes” can be too vague without further defining what type of infrastructure, what kind of changes, and which part of the business it affects.

-Saying “doing impact analysis for virtual Windows servers related to our critical business applications in the Logistics business unit” is much more concrete.
-Being specific, any goals are likely to seem more realistic and you will be better equipped to talk to the right people about meeting the goals.
+“Doing impact analysis for virtual Windows servers related to our critical business applications in the Logistics business unit” is much more concrete.
+Being specific, any goals are likely to seem more realistic, and you will be better equipped to talk to the right people about meeting the goals.

 Ownership is sometimes a difficult thing to understand.
 It is also sometimes difficult to establish, and its importance is easily overlooked.
-If ownership is not clearly agreed and different stakeholders begin to assume things, the chance of things going wrong will increase.
+If ownership is not clearly agreed upon and different stakeholders begin to assume things, the chance of something going wrong will increase.

-Using simple models such as the Consumer – Owner – Provider described here, make the necessary relationships easier to understand and define.
-We highly recommend using them since at the end of the day this is a matter of communication and agreeing.
+Simple models, such as the Consumer – Owner – Provider model described here, make the necessary relationships easier to understand and define.
+We highly recommend using them since, at the end of the day, this is a matter of communication and agreement.
 There’s no rocket science involved, nor is there a need to recreate the wheel.

+However, believing your CMDB contains the necessary information is not the same as knowing.
 Tools such as Data Content Manager also help.
-Believing your CMDB contains the necessary information is not the same as knowing.
-With the proper tools you can know where you potentially have ownership issues and you will have the means to fix them.
+With the proper tools, you can see where you have ownership issues and will have the means to fix them.